 Each account holder can be "on the hook" for the other's behavior (for example, should they overdraft the account).

-Now you understand the rules, pros and cons of opening a joint account.
-If you decide that it's right for you, Zeta Joint Cards are the perfect choice to get started.
+Now you understand joint bank account rules, and the pros and cons of opening one.
+If you decide that it's right for you, Zeta Joint Accounts are the perfect choice to get started with.

 Nervous about merging your money?
 This guide will help you figure it all out.READ MORE